 We have an opening in the Department of Psychiatry at the University of Minnesota Medical School for a full-time Lab Technician (Research Professional 1) working as part of a team of researchers investigating the use of noninvasive neuromodulation for improvement of cognition in Veterans with a history of concussion.
-The Lab Technician will serve primarily as Study Coordinator to ensure coordination across study elements, manage study records, and facilitate communication among investigators and staff.
+The Lab Technician will serve primarily as the study contact point for participants, managing recruitment, scheduling, maximizing retention, and ensuring participants have a positive experience.

 This multi-site study is funded by the Department of Defense and conducted in collaboration with the University of New Mexico in Albuquerque, NM under the direction of Davin Quinn, MD.
 The Site Principal Investigator for Minneapolis is Nicholas Davenport, PhD.
 This position will be funded for a minimum of 30 months, with the possibility of renewal pending funding.

-Develop reports to share study progress with PI’s during routine lab meetings.
+Develop reports to share study progress with PI and study staff during routine lab meetings.

 Maintain professional clearances/human studies training in order to be fully qualified to work with sensitive data as promulgated by the IRB, HIPAA, VHA, and other regulatory agencies.